-It is beyond dispute that, in spite of its limitations, the inductive approach to discovering truth is valuable, practical, and generally reliable, ...even if not 100% certain.
+It is beyond dispute that, in spite of its limitations, the inductive approach to discovering truth is valuable, practical, and generally reliable, if not 100% certain.
 We all employ it every day in making decisions.
-Its benefits are widely seen and accepted.
-Even though absolute certainty must always evade the true scientist, there is a great deal of understanding that can be acquired, and established as highly probable, which is of tremendous value.
-We have been able to develop and employ any number of various applications in the form of technological advances that we enjoy every day based upon such "un-certain", but "highly probable" discoveries.
+We live in a world where its benefits are widely seen and accepted.
+For example, the fruits of scientific inquiry plainly show that there is much to be gained by this methodology.
+Even though absolute certainty must always evade the true scientist, all of us would recognize that there is a great deal of understanding that can be acquired, and established as highly probable, which is of tremendous value.
+We have been able to develop and employ any number of various applications in the form of technological advances that we enjoy every day based upon such "un-certain", but highly probable discoveries.
 We accept by faith that they will work, because they have performed for us in previous experiences.
 In fact, we are so confident in these "probabilities" that we don't even think about them.
 We simply live with the belief that they will work for us as they have in the past.

 Luke says that Jesus showed Himself to the disciples with many convincing proofs over a 40 day period of time.
 Of these appearances, there were at least a dozen instances recorded for us in the New Testament.
-It is important to note that these were in a variety of settings, different locations, usually without any expectation of His coming, to many different people, both to individuals as well as to groups of various sizes.

-The witnesses employed not only sight and hearing, but they also touched Him and watched Him consume food.

-Instead of furtive glimpses, or brief appearances, they spent extended time with Him, eating meals and conversing.
+It is important to note that these were in a variety of settings, different locations, usually without any expectation of His coming, to many different people, and to individuals as well as to groups of various sizes.
+They employed not only sight and hearing, but they also touched Him and saw Him consume food.
+They spent extended time with Him, eating meals and conversing.
 They even went on long walks with Him.